Ives Ensemble – New Music Focus 2 | Matter and Motion

 James Weeks – Düsseldorf/Durham (WP)

 Nick Collins – Ed SheerAI vs XenAkIs vs AIdele

 Carola Bauckholt – Streichtrio

 Mike Worboys – Properties of Matter 2: Damped Harmonic Motion (WP)

 Doors Open: 6:30 pm

 Ticket Prices: £10 adults, £4 students, £1 under 18s

-Ticket Availability: Tickets will be on sale until 5pm on the day of the concert
+Ticket Availability: Tickets will be available on the door.

 Ticket Delivery: eticket – show on phone or give name on the door

 Accessibility: Please get in touch to confirm arrangements